 - Turn off monitoring on a device.

-- Check device network setup.
+- Check the device network setup.
 (IP address, DNS, gateway and etc)

 If only wired network works, or only wireless network works

-- check router compatibility page to make sure your router is compatible with the simple mode
+- Check router compatibility page, likely your router is NOT compatible with the simple mode

-- You will very likely need to switch to DHCP mode
+- if so, you will need to switch to DHCP mode

 Not able to access the network?
 (DHCP Mode)